 How should I prepare?

-Some MRI examinations may require you to receive an injection of contrast material into the bloodstream.
-The radiologist, technologist or a nurse may ask if you have allergies of any kind, such as an allergy to iodine or x-ray contrast material, drugs, food, or the environment, or if you have asthma.
-The contrast material most commonly used for an MRI exam contains a metal called gadolinium.
+Some MRI exams use an injection of contrast material.
+You may be asked if you have asthma or allergies to iodine contrast material, drugs, food, or the environment.
+MRI exams commonly use a contrast material called gadolinium.
 Gadolinium can be used in patients with iodine contrast allergy.
-It is far less common for a patient to have an allergy to a gadolinium-based contrast agent used for MRI than the iodine-containing contrast for CT.
-However, even if it is known that the patient has an allergy to the gadolinium contrast, it may still be possible to use it after appropriate pre-medication.
-Patient consent will be requested in this instance.
+A patient is much less likely to be allergic to gadolinium contrast than to iodine contrast.
+However, even if the patient has a known allergy to gadolinium, it may be possible to use it after appropriate pre-medication.

-Women should always inform their physician or technologist if there is any possibility that they are pregnant.
-MRI has been used for scanning patients since the 1980s with no reports of any ill effects on pregnant women or their unborn babies.
-However, because the unborn baby will be in a strong magnetic field, pregnant women should not have this exam in the first three to four months of pregnancy unless the potential benefit from the MRI exam is assumed to outweigh the potential risks.
-Pregnant women should not receive injections of gadolinium contrast material except when absolutely necessary for medical treatment.
+Women should always tell their doctor and technologist if there is a chance they are pregnant.
+MRI has been used since the 1980s with no reports of any ill effects on pregnant women or their unborn babies.
+However, the baby will be in a strong magnetic field.
+Therefore, pregnant women should not have an MRI in the first trimester unless the benefit of the exam clearly outweighs any potential risks.
+Pregnant women should not receive gadolinium contrast unless absolutely necessary.

 - jewelry, watches, credit cards and hearing aids, all of which can be damaged